sinbad/SUQS/docs/Saving.md

 As at the time of writing, SPUD only saves actor state, and doesn't cascade into components automatically.
 This may be added in future, but for now you'll need to do it manually.
-Here's a minimal example, with a waypoint actor:
+Here's a minimal example, with a waypoint actor subclass:

 WaypointActor.h:
 ```c++